shayanbalochofficial/CaseCobra/README.md

   - compiled all the user steps to guide the user in a component in src/components/Steps.tsx
   - completed steps.tsx
   - installed prisma, connected using neon.tech (hehe really enjoying building this)
+  - solving prisma errors took a lot of time, finally installed dotenv and forced it to find the env DATABASE_URL

 - **No AI assistance** — all logic, layout, and styling hand-coded by me.